jpmontez/parsec-ec2/README.md

 After an initial installation or upgrade, all users should run `parsec-ec2 init`.

 The init command will create the directory `$HOME/.parsec-ec2` and the required Terraform template and provisioning userdata files.

-If upgrading an existing installation, the `$HOME/.parsec-ec2` folder should be manually removed before running the `init` command run again.
+The command can safely be run multiple times.

 ### price
 The `price` command looks for the current highest spot price for the requested instance type in the requested region.